 What is the impact of the activity?

 Decent jobs and income - Are local employment opportunities being created removed 'or removed'?
 Will there be any volunteering opportunities?
-Positive
+Negative

 Note: If the answer is yes, select positive.

 Will the financial benefits help raise local income levels and tackle poverty and derivations of poverty such as food and fuel poverty?
 Positive

 Note: If the answer is yes, select positive.

 Social Value - Will the activity lead to the creation of works or services?
 Are there opportunities to support apprenticeships or training opportunities to combat social exclusion?
 Are there any opportunities to work with organisations with an environmental or social mission (e.g., from the VCSE sector)?
 Positive

 Note: If the answer is yes, select positive.

 Human and labour rights - Will there be provisions to ensure workers up the supply chain have their human and labour rights respected?

 Note: If the answer is yes, select positive.

 Additional information: No Impact

 Products at high risk of the use of child labour and contravention of human and labour rights include electronic equipment, textiles, agricultural commodities and construction materials.

-Comments Decent jobs and income Staff to maintain and operate the facility.
-Staff to work in catering and hospitality.
-Increase in staff to run events (number of events is expected to increase as well as the size of the events).
-Staff to facilitate training Financial benefits Increasing of the job opportunities and income of locals who will be employed Social value More attractive facility with more to offer the local community.
-Bigger events will bring In more income to the area.
-Opportunities to volunteer with the events will generate a greater interest in becoming actively involved in the community.
+Comments Decent jobs and income Staff to maintain and operate the facility • Staff to work in catering and hospitality • Increase in staff to run specific events • Staff to facilitate training Financial benefits Increasing job opportunities and income of locals who will be employed Social value More attractive facility with more to offer the local community.
+Improved facilities and specific events will bring in more income to the area.
 In line with public procurement protocol, significant social value initiatives and opportunities will be delivered by the appointed design team and main contractor throughout the delivery of the project.
 Human and labour rights N/A